plotly/plotly.py/doc/python/map-configuration.md

 fig.show()
 ```

-Here is a map with all physical features enabled and styled, at a finer 1:50,000,000 resolution:
+Here is a map with all physical features enabled and styled, at a larger-scale 1:50m resolution:

 ```python
 import plotly.graph_objects as go